AdobeDocs/dynamic-media-classic.en/help/using/quick-start-image-sizing.md

 ---
 # Quick Start: Image Sizing{#quick-start-image-sizing}

 Image Sizing refers to the ability of Adobe Dynamic Media Classic to create multiple derivative images based on a single high-resolution image.
-Rather than manually creating several images—for example, a thumbnail and enlarged-view image—for your Web site or application, you provide a single primary image.
-Adobe Dynamic Media Classic generates all modified images just as you request them.
-Being able to deliver images dynamically from a single primary image has many advantages:
+Rather than manually creating several images for your website or application, you provide a single primary image.
+Adobe Dynamic Media Classic generates all modified images as you request them.
+Delivering images dynamically from a single primary image has many advantages:

 * Manually creating several copies of the image at different sizes is not necessary.
-You supply one primary image to Adobe Dynamic Media Classic, and Adobe Dynamic Media Classic generates different-sized derivatives from the primary image.
+You supply one primary image to Adobe Dynamic Media Classic, and it generates different-sized derivatives from the primary image.
-* You can quickly change the size of an image type throughout your Web site or application.
+* You can quickly change the size of an image throughout your website or application.
 For example, to change all thumbnail images, you can modify the "thumbnail" Image Preset.
-An Image Preset-it is similar to a macro-is a collection of size and formatting attributes.
-You can modify the "thumbnail" Image Preset to change the size of all thumbnail images throughout your Web site or application.
+An Image Preset is a collection of size and formatting attributes.
+To change the size of all thumbnail images throughout your website or application, you can modify the "thumbnail" Image Preset.
-* You do not have to manage the primary files and all the various derivatives in any of your content or asset management systems internally or externally.
+* You do not have to manage the primary files or all the various derivatives in any of your content or asset management systems.

 ![You can create multiple derivative images at different sized from the same high-resolution primary file.](/help/using/assets/is_derivative_sizes_popup.png)

 See [Image sizing: Dynamic Imaging](https://s7d5.scene7.com/s7viewers/html5/VideoViewer.html?videoserverurl=https://s7d5.scene7.com/is/content/&emailurl=https://s7d5.scene7.com/s7/emailFriend&serverUrl=https://s7d5.scene7.com/is/image/&config=Scene7SharedAssets/Universal_HTML5_Video&contenturl=https://s7d5.scene7.com/skins/&asset=S7tutorials/557_Image%20Sizing_converted%20renamed_Dynamic%20Imaging-AVS) training video.

-The following Image Sizing Quick Start is designed to help you get up and running quickly with Image Sizing techniques in Adobe Dynamic Media Classic.
-Follow steps 1-5.
+The following Image Sizing Quick Start is designed to help you begin using Image Sizing techniques in Adobe Dynamic Media Classic.
+Complete steps 1-5.
 After each step, there is a cross-reference where you can find more information if you need it.

 ## 1. Upload primary images

-Start by uploading your primary images to Adobe Dynamic Media Classic.
-As to size, Adobe Dynamic Media Classic recommends using images that are the largest size you anticipate using on your Web site or application.
+Upload your primary images to Adobe Dynamic Media Classic.
+Adobe Dynamic Media Classic recommends using images that are the maximum size you expect to use on your website or application.
 For example, if you want viewers to zoom images, upload images that are at least 2000 pixels in the largest size.
 Adobe Dynamic Media Classic supports many image file formats, but lossless TIFF and PNG images are recommended.

 On the Global Navigation bar, select **[!UICONTROL Upload]** to upload files from your computer to a folder on Adobe Dynamic Media Classic.
 See [Upload primary images](uploading-master-images.md#uploading_master_images).

-## 2. Set up Image Presets
+## 2. Configure Image Presets

-Like a macro, an Image Preset is a collection of predefined size and formatting commands saved under a name.
+An Image Preset is a collection of predefined size and formatting commands saved under a name.
 An Image Preset governs the size and formatting with which images are delivered from Dynamic Media Image Servers.
-You can set up Image Presets on your own if you have Company Administrator status.
-You can dynamically deliver images using the default Image Presets that already come with Adobe Dynamic Media Classic.
+You can configure Image Presets independently if you have Company Administrator status.
+You can dynamically deliver images using the default Image Presets included with Adobe Dynamic Media Classic.

 To create an Image Preset (if you are an administrator), on the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Image Presets]**.
 Then select **[!UICONTROL Add]** to create an Image Preset, or select **[!UICONTROL Edit]** to change an existing Image Preset.

 The Image Preset you create is added to the Image Preset menu on the Preview page.
-You can use your new Image Preset to display images dynamically on your Web sites and applications.
+You can use your new Image Preset to display images dynamically on your websites and applications.
 See [Set up Image Presets](setting-image-presets.md#setting_up_image_presets).

 ## 3. Preview Image Presets